dasariramacharan/daily-coding/Design-Patterns.md

        Use a gateway to aggregate multiple individual requests into a single request.

 7.Gateway Offloading
      Offload shared or specialized service functionality to a gateway proxy.

+8.Gateway Routing
+     Route requests to multiple services using a single endpoint.